QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 </table>

 ### Weight distribution
   As our robot is a self-driving car with steering mechanism and differential in rear axle we need to make our robot slight heavy, and distribute weight a bit behind the center of our robot to prevent the wheels from slipping.
-The slipping of the wheels in rear axle impacts our odometry and the programm.
+The slipping of the wheels in rear axle impacts our odometry and the programm.Also, we placed the EV3 P-Brick in the center of the robot to distribute the weight evenly, as the brick is a relatively heavy component(275g).
+Pixy camera is located quite behind the robot,that's why it don't maintain balance.
+To maintain balance, we used metal balls(you can see from instruction of our robot) from the Lego set and placed them in front of the robot.
+This way, we avoid the robot from wobbling.

 ### Camera position
   Our camera places as much higher and behind as its possible for better view and obstacle control.
 It also inclined a bit down to view blocks that are close to robot and limit the view for better obstacle management.